emacs-mirror/emacs/mps/manual/source/pool/awl.rst

 -----------------

-In order to support prompt deletion of values in a :term:`weak-key hash table` when the key is splatted (and prompt deletion of keys in a :term:`weak-value hash table`), an AWL pool allows each object to have a :dfn:`dependent object`.
+In order to support prompt deletion of values in a :term:`weak-key hash table` when the key is :term:`splatted <splat>` (and prompt deletion of keys in a :term:`weak-value hash table`), an AWL pool allows each object to have a :dfn:`dependent object`.

 The dependent object is specified by the ``find_dependent`` argument to :c:func:`mps_pool_create` when creating an AWL pool.
 This is a